seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 What, shall I come? the hour?

 **CRESSIDA**
-Ay, come:–O Jove!–do come:–I shall be plagued.
+Ay, come:--O Jove!--do come:--I shall be plagued.

 **DIOMEDES**
 Farewell till then.